 Small incision total hip replacement; MIS hip surgery

 - A cut will be made in one of three places -- on the back of the hip (over the buttock), on the front of the hip (near the groin), or on the side of the hip.

-- In most cases, the cut will be 3 - 6 inches long.
-In a regular hip replacement surgery, the cut is 10 - 12 inches long.
+- In most cases, the cut will be 3 to 6 inches long.
+In a regular hip replacement surgery, the cut is 10 to 12 inches long.

 - The surgeon will use special instruments to work through the small cut.

 - Surgery involves cutting and removing bone.
 The surgeon will remove some muscles and other tissues.
 Less tissue is removed than in regular surgery.
 Most of the time, muscles are not cut or detached.